Deadline: Monday, June 22, 2026 at 11:59 pm PST

 Applying for grants can be hard, and we want to help you.
 Artist Trust offers the following support services and resources to guide you through the application process:

-Reference Guide: review examples of successful applications from previous awardees here.
+Reference Guide Review examples of successful applications from past year’s grantees.

 CONTACT ARTIST TRUST